DonaldGjoka/DonaldGjoka/README.md

 <h3 align="center">📷 Hobbies! 🎨</h3>

 > <ul >
 > <li> 📷 Photography: You can see my work on my <a href="https://www.instagram.com/dongjoka/">Instagram</a>!
-You can see stuff I shot on DSLR and on my drone (Part-107 Certified)!
+I shoot on DSLR and on my drone (Part-107 Certified)!
 At the moment, I don't post often due to focusing on my studies but I will resume after I am done.  </li>
 > <li>🕹️ Video Games 👾</li>
 > <li> 🖉 Creating Pixel Art 🎨</li>
 > <li> 🎨 Drawing & Painting 🖌️</li>